Our Research Mission:

 In all of our work, we seek to apply psychological theory within a broad biobehavioral health framework which takes into consideration the relevance of situational and cultural factors, health behavior (particularly sleep), and individual differences such as personality traits, age, and gender.
 Both aging and gender are significant focal points of our research.
 Gender stereotypes and culturally-driven gender differences in pain experience, reporting of medical problems, and anger may result in discrepancies in medical diagnosis and treatment.
 With regard to aging, there appear to be interactive effects of age and stress on immune health that put older adults at a disadvantage.
 These issues have not been explored sufficiently within the areas of chronic pain, cognitive aging, or stress and immune-related health more generally.

-Students and postdocs in this laboratory will gain broad training in PNI and biobehavioral health research, experience working with patients and members of the community, and extensive training in research methods and statistics.
+Graduate students and postdoctoral scholars in this group will gain broad training in health psychology, PNI, and biobehavioral health research, experience working with patients and members of the community, and extensive training in research methods and statistics.
 A description of some current and recent projects can be found under the projects heading.